heatheratsmooch/smooch-docs/source/includes/_adding_smooch_ios.md

 ## Add Required Keys in your app's Info.plist

 The Smooch SDK allows users to send images to you.
 To support this feature, you must provide a description in your app's Info.plist to explain why access to the camera and photo library is required.
+These descriptions will be displayed as part of the alert when the system prompts the user to allow access.
+The keys are:

 * NSCameraUsageDescription: describes the reason your app access the camera.
 More information available [here](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24)
 * NSPhotoLibraryUsageDescription: describes the reason your app accesses the photo library.
 More information available [here](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW17)